Please ensure Javascript is enabled for purposes of website accessibility

 The ugly truth about financial elder abuse

 On March 2, 2011, a 90-year-old Mickey Rooney testified before the U.S. Senate Special Committee on Aging about his experience as the victim of financial elder abuse.
-After suffering for years, Rooney sued his stepson whom he accused of intimidating and bullying him, depriving him of medication and food, while also draining his financial accounts. […]
+After suffering for […]

 Feb 20, 2014